-Brand activation: Interactivity as a Service
+Brand Activation: Interactivity as a Service

-Spending on brand activation is on track to surpass more than $700 billion in 2018.
 This means you need interactive content that connects with consumers and solicits feelings of innovation, creativity and problem-solving.

-To accomplish this, host live webinars, conduct real-time chats and contests over social, run experiential and physical marketing events, create games and quizzes and so on — if it involves user participation, do it.
+To accomplish this, host live webinars, conduct real-time chats and contests over social media, run experiential and physical marketing events, create games and quizzes and so on — if it involves user participation, do it.
 The more of these efforts you invest in, the more prospect data you capture and the more shareable your content becomes.

-Video: Content that converts
+Video: Content That Converts

 Video marketing has grown into its own subset of content marketing and is proven to generate higher conversions, better-quality leads and more-engaged brand advocates.

-Ads: Pay to play
+Ads: Pay to Play

 Paid ads complement your organic efforts, giving your brand the boost it needs to get the right message in front of the right audience.

-Paid efforts should never replace an organic strategy but rather should be used in tandem to ensure maximum reach.
+Paid efforts should never replace an organic strategy, but rather should be used in tandem to ensure maximum reach.

-Analytics: Tools of the trade
+Analytics: Tools of the Trade